core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Readers are expected to be familiar with the terms and concepts described in CoAP {{RFC7252}} including "endpoint", "client", "server", "sender" and "recipient"; group communication for CoAP {{RFC7390}}{{I-D.dijk-core-groupcomm-bis}}; COSE and counter signatures {{RFC8152}}.

-Readers are also expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE, such as "Security Context" and "Master Secret", defined in {{I-D.ietf-core-object-security}}.
+Readers are also expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE, such as "Security Context" and "Master Secret", defined in {{RFC8613}}.

 Terminology for constrained environments, such as "constrained device", "constrained-node network", is defined in {{RFC7228}}.